Ric Ocasek: Early career

 Ocasek met future Cars bassist Benjamin Orr in Cleveland in 1965 after Ocasek saw Orr performing with his band the Grasshoppers on the Big 5 Show, a local musical variety program.
 He reconnected with Orr a few years later in Columbus, Ohio, and the two began performing in and booking bands together.
 They formed a band called ID Nirvana in 1968 and performed in and around Ohio State University.

 After performing in various bands in Columbus and Ann Arbor, Michigan, Ocasek and Orr relocated to Boston in the early 1970s.
-There they formed a Crosby, Stills and Nash-style folk rock band called Milkwood.
-They released one album, How's the Weather, on Paramount Records in early 1973 but it failed to chart.
+There they formed a Crosby, Stills, Nash & Young-style folk rock band called Milkwood.
+They released one studio album, How's the Weather, on Paramount Records in early 1973 but it failed to chart.
 Future Cars keyboardist Greg Hawkes played on Milkwood's album.
-After Milkwood, Ocasek formed the group Richard and the Rabbits, which included Orr and Hawkes.
+After Milkwood, Ocasek formed the band Richard and the Rabbits, which included Orr and Hawkes.
 Ocasek and Orr also performed as an acoustic duo during this period.
 Some of the songs they played became the early Cars songs.

 Later, Ocasek and Orr teamed up with guitarist Elliot Easton in the band Cap'n Swing.
-Cap'n Swing soon came to the attention of WBCN disc jockey Maxanne Sartori, who began playing songs from their demo tape on her show.
-After Cap'n Swing was rejected by several record labels, Ocasek got rid of the bass player and drummer and decided to form a band that better fit his style of writing.
-Orr took over on bass and David Robinson, best known for his career with the Modern Lovers, became the drummer.
+Cap'n Swing soon came to the attention of WBCN disc jockey (DJ) Maxanne Sartori, who began playing songs from their demo tape on her show.
+After Cap'n Swing was rejected by several record labels, Ocasek got rid of the bassist and drummer and decided to form a band that better fit his style of writing.
+Orr took over on bass guitar and David Robinson, best known for his career with the Modern Lovers, became the drummer.
 Hawkes returned to play keyboards and the band became "the Cars" in late 1976.